The-Social-Proof-Foundation/mys-core/SECURITY.md

 If you do not get a response, contact info@hackenproof.com.
 DO NOT include attachments or provide detail regarding the security issue.

-If you are reporting something outside the scope of HackenProof's Bug Bounty Program for MySocial, contact [security@mys.io](mailto:security@mys.io)
+If you are reporting something outside the scope of HackenProof's Bug Bounty Program for MySocial, contact [security@mysocial.network](mailto:security@mysocial.network)

 # Bug bounties

 The MySocial Foundation offers bug bounties for security issues found at different levels of severity.
 If a vulnerability is found, follow the process detailed above to report the issue.
 All bug reports must come with a runnable [testnet](https://github.com/MystenLabs/mys/tree/testnet) Proof-of-Concept with an end-effect impacting an asset-in-scope in order to be considered for a reward.
 You do not need to have a fix in order to submit a report or receive a bounty.
-By your participation in MySocial Foundation’s bug bounty program you agree to be bound and abide by our [terms of service](https://mys.io/terms) and [privacy policy](https://mys.io/policy) .
+By your participation in MySocial Foundation’s bug bounty program you agree to be bound and abide by our [terms of service](https://mysocial.network/terms) and [privacy policy](https://mysocial.network/policy) .

 ## Assets in scope